aut0maticjack/lazyweb/3D-Printing-HyperCube.md

     * Make sure you have active cooling (heatsinks and fans) on the drivers.
     * Make sure your belts are not too tight.
 See the section on belt tension above.
 * If you don't want TMC21xx but want quiet drivers, consider TMC2208 or TMC2224.
 These have a mode called stealthChop2 developed by Trinamic specifically for 3D printers.
 These operate in standalone mode and can speak to Marlin over UART if desired.
 The TMC2224 has stealthChop2/spreadCycle selectable via a jumper, which the [Panucatt SD2224](http://www.panucatt.com/product_p/sd2224.htm) driver puts to the MS3 jumper under the driver which is handy.
+* If your bed will not heat past 40C-60C, measure the resistance of the bed.
+Take the wires out the controller so the bed is unpowered, and really mash your multimeter probes into the bed wires.
+Measure the resistance of the multimeter wires too (just join the probes) as cheap multimeters can have high resistance there and offset the measurement.
+A 12V bed should be between 0.6 Ohm and 1.2 Ohm.
+If your bed is much over 1.2 Ohms, it won't be able to get very hot, return the bed as faulty or get a new one.
+If your bed is more like 2.4 Ohms then it's a 24V bed.
+You can work out the current draw and wattage of your bed with a calculator like: https://www.rapidtables.com/calc/electric/watt-volt-amp-calculator.html

 ### Firmware